Empire: Total War: Warfare

 The second major area of gameplay is the battle system.
-Unlike the campaign game, here players control battles in real-time.
+Unlike the campaign game, here players control battles in real time.
 As with all titles in the series after Shogun: Total War, battles can take place on both land and at sea.
-However, Empire is the first to allow naval battles to be fought in real-time; in previous titles they were automatically resolved by the game's artificial intelligence.
+Empire is the first to allow naval battles to be fought in real-time.
+In previous titles, they were automatically resolved by the game's artificial intelligence.
 Automatic resolution of battles remains an option for both land and sea battles.
 Separately from the main campaign game, players can recreate individual historical battles in the 18th century and early 19th century.

 In land engagements, players have an 18th-century army consisting of units such as cavalry, musketeers, riflemen and artillery.
 Each has its own intrinsic advantages, disadvantages, cost, and overall effectiveness.
 Players must use 18th-century tactics and formations to defeat their enemies.
 The battlefield terrain and the weather are also important.
 Factions can lay siege to settlements, replacing open land battles with street fighting and close-quarter combat.

-Each unit has morale, which increases if the battle goes well, or decrease after heavy casualties, army losses, coming under artillery bombardment, or with the death of the general.
+Each unit has morale, which increases if the battle goes well, or decreases after heavy casualties, army losses, coming under artillery bombardment, or with the death of the general.
 Tactical situations such as attacking from a flank or the rear, or depriving a unit of allied reinforcements, also hit morale.
 When a unit's morale is sufficiently depleted, it will be routed and flee the battlefield.
 Depending on whether morale is merely broken or entirely shattered, the player may be able to rally the unit and regroup.

-Victory is achieved by causing every enemy unit to rout, or be annihilated.
-In addition, sieges can be won if the attacker manages to take control of the settlement's central square for a set amount of time.
-Empire: Total War also introduces several new battlefield elements to the Total War series.
+Victory is achieved by causing every enemy unit to rout, or annihilated.
+Sieges can be won if the attacker manages to take control of the settlement's central square for a set amount of time.
+Empire: Total War introduces several new battlefield elements to the Total War series.
 Units can take cover behind walls or in buildings, allowing increased interactivity with the terrain and making some buildings points of tactical importance.
 Field defences may be constructed on the battlefield.
 Infantry units can also scale small obstacles such as walls and fences.
-Each unit has different capabilities such as Square Formation, Wedge, Diamond, Equip bayonets, or Fire at will.
+Each unit has capabilities such as Square Formation, Wedge, Diamond, Equip bayonets, or Fire at will.